grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 ## Summary

-In this tutorial you started running Grafana Mimir locally in a high-available setup, including using a Prometheus instance to remote write some metrics to Grafana Mimir and query them using Grafana Mimir with Grafana.
+In this tutorial you started Grafana Mimir locally in a high-available setup as well as a Prometheus instance that remote wrote some metrics to Grafana Mimir and query them using Grafana Mimir with Grafana.
 You also explored some of the dashboards provided by the Grafana Mimir team and learned how to configure rules.